December, 2003 Edition

 Yes.

-It’s ONE MONTH before Macworld San Francisco (http://www.macworldexpo.com/).
+Its ONE MONTH before Macworld San Francisco (http://www.macworldexpo.com/).
 I'm just dying with anticipation.
 I'm so excited, I'm going to plotz.
 Really.
 It is so going to be groovy.
 Got me some new sneakers, ebayed a camera, held up a liquor store for the scratch to buy a plane ticket, and rolled drunks on the street for souvenir money.
 I just got an email from Executive Expo Lady saying that my media pass is on its way, so I will be scarfing up the media room vittles, drinking that free bottled water, and between hangovers and hanging naked out cab windows, I'll be typing up some half-assed stories for RandomMaccess.com.

 Can you tell that I have fun at expo?
 I guess its like my Spring Break.
 Daytona Beach for geeks.
 And there are all those embarassing pictures of a woman with a striking resemblance to me doing Jello shots out of some young man's belly button as evidence on how much fun Expo can be.